0x3F3F/dotfiles/README.md

  ░▓▓▓▓▓▓▓▓▓▓
  ░░░░░░░░░░

  bin              > Scripts to setup links cmus             > Terminal MP3 player to use over SSH. getmail          > Was using this with mutt.
-May drop it. i3					> Using i3 window manager, my descent into 1980's era computing continues... mutt			    > Email client with Spectrum 48K styling & vim key binds.
-Minimal setup ie no passwords ranger				> Vimey terminal File Manager.
+May drop it. i3               > My descent into 1980's era computing continues... mutt             > Email client with Spectrum 48K styling & vim key binds. ranger           > Vimey terminal File Manager.
 Ladies love it. rawdog           > RSS Aggregator thingy. startup          > Important startup scripts .bashrc .profile .Xdefaults transmission-rpi > Bit torrent via SSH on my Pi.
 Yes!
 SEE NOTE vim              > Based on a port of Vi for the Amiga, apparently.

 ```